-Day 1: The Road to Ouarzazate
+Day 1: Marrakech to Zagora

-We left Marrakech early this morning and headed south towards Ouarzazate.
-The two Kasbahs we visited didn’t impressed me as much as the drive itself.
+We left Marrakech early in the morning and headed south towards Zagora.
+The two Kasbahs we visited were as impressive as the drive itself.
 The winding road through the Atlas was stunning, with earthy mountains and vast dunes forming the view, and a variety of fruit trees such as olives, oranges, lemons, dates and figs colouring the lunar landscape.
 Berger and their goats were seen climbing the mountains in search of a meal, accidentally throwing rocks on the paved road.
-I glimpsed at men travelling long distances on donkeys, artists selling handmade pottery and crafts and vendors selling fossils and mineral rocks from the Atlas.
+I glimpsed at men travelling long distances on donkeys, artists selling handmade pottery and crafts, and vendors selling fossils and mineral rocks from the Atlas.

 Day 2: Sunrise camel trek in Zagora

-We arrived on time at the bivouac for the sunset.
+We arrived on time at the bivouac for sunset.
 I jumped off Africa’s back, feet landing in the cool shaded sand.
 I scratched his head as a thankful gesture, also giving him a slight break from the resting flies on his face.